RFOX (Rotated-Field Oscillatory eXchange) quantum algorithm: Towards Parameter-Free Quantum Optimizers: Results Analysis

+For the Erdös-Rényi RFIM problems (Fig. \ref{fig:erdos_renyi_comparison}), the numerical benchmarks demonstrate that RFOX consistently outperforms the alternative stoquastic and non-stoquastic drivers across multiple performance metrics.
+In terms of cost difference (sub-Fig. \ref{fig:erdos_renyi_cost_diff}, where values closer to zero indicate higher accuracy) and minimum cost per instance (sub-Fig. \ref{fig:erdos_renyi_min_cost}), RFOX minimizes deviations from the optimal solutions and establishes highly stable performance trends regardless of the magnetic field range and graph size.
+Crucially, RFOX identifies the true ground state of the system with significantly higher consistency than the other methods.

+Notably, the performance advantage of RFOX becomes more pronounced in highly complex problem instances characterized by wider magnetic field distributions.
+This robustness indicates that the analytically derived $\mathcal{O}(\delta/\omega)$ corrections effectively counteract the problem's scale variations, mitigating the typical degradation in solution quality observed in the baseline schedules.
+Furthermore, the Energy Expectation Value (EEV) results (sub-Fig. \ref{fig:erdos_renyi_eev}) reveal a clear scaling trend: while the stoquastic $X$ driver remains competitive on small, near-trivial instances where simple parallel spin alignments happen to maximize the interaction energy, RFOX's EEV steadily decreases as the number of qubits grows.
+This scaling behavior confirms that RFOX gains a relative systematic advantage as the problem complexity increases.

-The Hamming distance analysis (sub Fig. \ref{fig:erdos_renyi_hamming}, closer to zero is better) reinforces these findings: RFOX consistently maintains small distances from the optimal bitstring, while other models, particularly X and X+sXX, exhibit broader distributions and larger deviations as the number of nodes and magnetic field range increase.
-This again arises from the fact that these models often converge to configurations dominated by interaction energy, resulting in trivial solutions where all spins (qubits) are aligned, e.g., $|00\cdots0\rangle$ or $|11\cdots1\rangle$, which can be the opposite of the true ground state.
-RFOX, by contrast, is more effective at preserving the correct solution structure during evolution, avoiding high-cost plateaus and large configuration jumps.
-Overall, these results demonstrate that RFOX not only excels in solution quality but also offers scalability and robustness advantages for highly dense graphs such as the Erdös-Rényi RFIM instances.
+The Hamming distance analysis (sub-Fig. \ref{fig:erdos_renyi_hamming}) further supports these conclusions.
+RFOX tightly constrains the state distribution near a distance of zero from the optimal bitstring.
+Conversely, the $X$ and $X+sXX$ models exhibit broad distributions and severe deviations as the system size and magnetic field disorder expand.
+This variance arises because conventional schedules frequently trap the system in configurations dominated entirely by the interaction energy, collapsing toward trivial, fully aligned states (e.g., $|00\cdots0\rangle$ or $|11\cdots1\rangle$) that often represent the maximum energy penalty of the true ground state.
+In contrast, by introducing the field-modulated 2-body and 3-body topological terms via Floquet engineering, RFOX actively breaks these local frustrations, preserving the correct solution structure throughout the fixed-depth evolution and avoiding high-cost energy plateaus.
+Overall, these results validate that RFOX delivers excellent solution quality, scalability, and robust performance advantages on highly dense topological structures.